-represents the Bukra family of the Dahmah Shahwaniyah strain tracing to the root mare Obeya
+Ansata Selket (Ansata Halim Shah x Ansata Samarra), represents the Bukra family of the Dahmah Shahwaniyah strain tracing to the root mare Obeya.
+Photo by Gigi Grasso

-Om Dalal was a chestnut mare foaled in 1899.
-Owned by Prince Mohamed Ali, she was bred by Prince Ahmed Kemal and was a granddaughter of the famed Saqlawiah mare Roga El Beda of Ali Pasha Sherif.
+El Beda of Ali Pasha Sherif.
 Like Ghazala, Om Dalal had considerable influence through the Inshass Stud as well as through the Royal Agricultural Society and the Egyptian Agricultural Organization.
 This dam line is perhaps the best known of the Saqlawiyah Jidraniyah families of Egypt, however, because of the fame of her prolific descendent, Moniet El Nefous.
 Through the sons, daughters, grandsons, and granddaughters of Moniet El Nefous, this blood was distributed in almost every country which breeds Egyptian Arabians.
 Other branches of the family include El Bataa and Rateeba.

-(Shahloul x Bint Sabah)
+Bukra (Shahloul x Bint Sabah), is a great-great granddaughter of the Dahmah Shahwaniyah mare Obeya (Koheilan el Mossen x El Dahma) who was bred by Abbas Pasha Hilmi II.
+This family has had great influence in Egyptian breeding, particularly through Bukra branch

-is a great-great granddaughter of the Dahmah Shahwaniyah mare Obeya (Koheilan el Mossen x El Dahma) who was bred by Abbas Pasha Hilmi II.
-This family has had great influence in Egyptian breeding, particularly through Bukra branch was foaled in 1903 and is a daughter of the Egyptian root mare Om Dalal bred by Prince Ahmed Kemal.
+Dalal (Rabdan x Dalal), was foaled in 1903 and is a daughter of the Egyptian root mare Om Dalal bred by Prince Ahmed Kemal.
 She founded a famous Saqlawiyah Jidraniyah family which includes the "Queen of the Nile" Moniet El Nefous